ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 4. Operate on you device to pair with the keyboard
 5. If you want to switch to another device, enter layer 3 and press the big button that is match with your early operation, **don't double tap the trackpad this time.**

+**Out of range problem**:
+Assume that the keyboard is connected with 2 devices：device 1 and device 2.
+If you turn on the keyboard, the keyboard will first connect with device1.
+And now you put the device 1 out of the communication range of the keyboard, then the keyboard will look for the device that is already paired, that would be the device 2.
+If you put device 1 back into the communication range, the keyboard will still stay connected with device 2, if you want to type with device 1, you need reboot the keyboard or enter layer 3 and select BT device 1.

 ## How to delete the pairing
 If you don't want the keyboard to connect with some device that you paired before, here are a few steps that you should do to delete the pairing:
 1. On the keyboard side: switch to the device that you want to delete by entering layer 3 and press the right big button.